patrik033/SmileDentistBackend/README.md

 #### Quartz

 Please note that the schedulerer is designed to only run between 06 and 17 local time and no booked messages will be sent outside that timeframe.
-If you want to use it outside that you have to modify ScheduledHostedService class.
+If you want to use it outside that you have to modify ScheduledHostedService class and make modifications to the frontend.